activisthandbook/activisthandbook/articles/resources/rules-for-revolutionaries.md

 langCode: en
 articleID: wW8TOejHgg5EnUdhj_WDv9PmMIJpHp0l
 languageCollectionID: T68C4Mo4oLjL-VegH7FWd8lS6f4vJB7W
-updatedTimestamp: 1692180628168
+updatedTimestamp: 1692202164655
 createdTimestamp: 1645349312599
-wordCount: 2429
+wordCount: 4697
 tags: []
 ---

-**The book Rules for Revolutionaries is about how to change the world and how to be an effective activist.
+**The book Rules for Revolutionaries describes lessons learned during the Bernie Sanders campaign.
 It is written by two experienced political activists, Bond and Exley, who draw on their own experiences as well as scientific research to provide a guide for revolutionaries.**

+> Not to be confused with the book "[Rules for Revolutionaries: The Capitalist Manifesto for Creating and Marketing New Products and Services](https://clearpurpose.media/book-brief-rules-for-revolutionaries-35b8e4a1e49a?utm_source=activisthandbook.org)".

 ## **Introduction**